Truman Lowe: Early works during college

 Sculpture classes taught him about the power of the line in artworks and its placement in nature.
 Lowe studied the works of Brâncuși, where he familiarized himself with geometry in sculpture, and Henry Moore's works regarding scale in sculpture.
 And with the popularity of plastic in the 1960s Lowe expanded his mediums to complete 3-D works including a life-size toaster of sheet plastic made from a sandwich sealer, complete with pieces of toast in the slot, recalling the soft sculpture works of Claes Oldenburg at the time.
 His first undergraduate installation Laundry Bags (1969), showing a pile of clear plastic trash bags filled with colored rags piled in the corner of an exhibition space.
 This large-scale installation work would be a hallmark for Lowe's work in the future and throughout his career.

-Continuing to experiment with plastics, "I looked at all kinds of plastic: clear, different thickness, some milky.
-I also liked it because it was so big, so flexible, so easy to store, and so cheap."
-Experimenting with layering, Lowe used plastic as his canvas, drawing with black and color markers to create a transparent yet uniformed design upon the plastic.
-His simple minimalistic works represented the concepts of transparency, pictorial depth, surface and illusion, reminiscent of works by Dorothea Rockburne.

 His M.F.A. exhibition in spring of 1973 showcased these experimental installations.
 Long plastic sheets cut into fringe, draped around or sandwiched between sheets of Plexiglas that hung from the ceiling with raw fluorescent light behind the plastic.
 Influenced by Larry Bell's work to create a space where the work was indistinguishable from its surroundings, Lowe states about the exhibition:

-I arranged the pieces haphazardly in that space.
-I wanted to create an environment where one just moved from piece to piece without having the chance to stand back and think about the piece as a real object.
-I wanted to eliminate all that.

 Upon meeting George Morrison, Lowe found a role model.
 Morrison's Midwestern heritage and ability to blend in and out of Native and non-Native art communities provided a unique opportunity to explore involvement and separate from and within Native art worlds.